Most fans approve of Willian’s departure from Corinthians; see poll results

 The destination of the player who returned to Timão in 2021 must be England.
 In his second spell at Corinthians, Willian played 45 games and scored just one goal.
 Counting the entire trajectory, including the 2007 season, the midfielder made 83 matches and scored three times.

 Timão even works to find a replacement for Willian.
-O My Helm found that, despite the termination having taken place this Wednesday, the board understood that the midfielder’s situation was irreversible and they have already started looking for an athlete to replace him.
+O my wheel found that, despite the termination having taken place this Wednesday, the board understood that the midfielder’s situation was irreversible and they have already started looking for an athlete to replace him.

 *The partials of this poll were checked at 8:33 pm on August 10, 2022